White Castle (restaurant): United States

 Louisville and Columbus also house bulk-manufacturing (grocery-store sales, meat, and bun production) divisions.
 Company headquarters and the Porcelain Steel Buildings division are in Columbus, Ohio.

-In the early 2000s, White Castle tried expanding into three new cities, Philadelphia, Kansas City, and Cleveland-Akron.
+In the late 20th century, White Castle tried expanding into three new cities, Philadelphia, Kansas City, and Cleveland-Akron.
 Those restaurants closed within several years.
-White Castle exited Cleveland-Akron effective December 25, 2014.
+After a several decade hiatus, the company returned to the Kansas City area in 1985 only to leave again in 2001.
+White Castle entered the Cleveland-Akron area in 1987 and then exited in December 2014.

 International activities

+Since 2021 when its restaurants in China closed, White Castle does not currently have any restaurants outside of the continental United States.

 Through franchise deals with local corporate business partners, White Castle briefly had restaurants outside of the United States in Singapore, Malaysia, and Japan during the late 1980s and early 1990s, but the concept never caught on in those countries.
 During the same time period, White Castle also tried to establish franchised operations in Mexico and South Korea, but these restaurants also failed.
 The lone Korean restaurant in Seoul was quietly closed by 1993.

 In 1986, White Castle opened its first Japanese restaurant in the city of Osaka via a franchise deal with a Japanese company.
 There are no reliable records that show when this location closed and when the company finally left the Japanese marketplace.
 By the end of 1986, the Japanese franchise had six restaurants with a seventh opened by the following year.

 In June 1989, White Castle and its local franchise partner Innovest Bhd. opened seven restaurants in Malaysia.
 Innovest franchise territory included Malaysia and Singapore, and the company had plans to open three more restaurants by the end of the year, with the possibility of having a total of 20 restaurants within its two country region by the following year.

 The first White Castle franchised location in Mexico opened in Mexico City in 1996, but it also closed after a brief trial run.

 In 2017, White Castle opened its first and second restaurants in China in the city of Shanghai through a partnership with Shanghai-based ClearVue Partners.
-In addition to beef sliders, the Shanghai location also sells a spicy tofu slider and a cherry duck slider, which is smoked duck topped with a sweet cherry sauce.
+In addition to beef sliders, the Shanghai location also sold a spicy tofu slider and a cherry duck slider, which is smoked duck topped with a sweet cherry sauce.
 At the time of their openings, these two restaurants were the only White Castle restaurants located outside of the United States.
+These locations were closed by September 2021.